Best Android Phones

 The Galaxy S26 Ultra takes the Samsung slot here on the strength of a well-rounded performance profile that holds up across most of our testing categories.
 It ranks third overall in our database, and in several areas it genuinely leads.

 The loudest result is its speaker, which ranks first among all 42 phones we've tested.
-At 75.3 dBA with 3.3% THD, it's cleaner than most competitors at similar volumes — the Honor Magic7 Pro and Magic V5 both measure lower distortion only at quieter output levels.
+At 75.3 dBA with 3.3% THD, it's cleaner than most competitors at similar volumes.
 Performance is similarly strong, with a GeekBench 6 multi-core score of 11,198 puts it just in line with the Honor Magic8 Pro.

 The S26 Ultra won't last as long on a charge as some alternatives.
 At just over 31.5 hours of video playback, it trails the Magic8 Pro's 35.5 hours noticeably.